 - The CDC outlines interim considerations for infection prevention and control of 2019 Coronavirus Disease 2019 (COVID-19) in inpatient obstetric healthcare settings.

 - The American College of Obstetricians and Gynecologist (ACOG) has practice guidelines for health care providers who see pregnant women.

 - The Maternal Child Health (MCH) Navigator has resources and information on COVID-19 as it relates to the MCH Leadership Competencies including ethics, critical thinking, communication, family-professional partnerships, cultural competency, working with communities and systems, and others.

-The following information is for home visiting and prenatal care coordination (PNCC) providers.
 The Safer at Home order identifies the following: